-Statistical analysis Nash-Sutcliffe Efficiencies (NSE) and root mean square errors (RMSE) were used for statistical analysis.
-Fig. 5 shows the NSE of the energy balance simulations for different time ranges.
-Models III and II performed better at simulating the dynamics of the measured energy fluxes in May at the beginning of the vegetation period, when the weather conditions were moist (latent heat: NSE ≈ 0.8; sensible heat: NSE > 0.25).
+Statistical analysis Fig. 5 shows the NSE of the energy balance simulations for different time ranges.
+Latent heat flux dynamics simulations revealed NSEs between 0.8 (V and IV) and 0.7 (I) between May and August.
+Overall, averaging the NSE of Rn, L and Hs shows that NSEaverage of each model was higher than 0.4 (Fig. 5c).
+The largest variations among the models between May and August were observed for sensible heat flux dynamics: the NSEs were 0.6 for model V and 0.5 for models IV and I, but 0.1 and -0.4 for the simulations by models II and III, respectively.
+At the beginning of the vegetation period in May, when the weather conditions were moist, models III and II performed better at simulating the dynamics of the measured energy fluxes (latent heat: NSE ≈ 0.8; sensible heat: NSE > 0.25).
 In July, their average performances decreased to approximately 0.5 (latent heat: NSE ≈ 0.8; sensible heat: NSE < 0.0).
 Models II and III could not accurately represent the sensible heat because the ground heat flux was five times lower than that of the other models, due to an unrealistic high LAI (III) and an overly simplistic description of the soil properties causing topsoil drought (II).
 Models V, IV and I produced similar results in May and July.
 Dryness did not affect the performance of these models (latent heat: NSE ≈ 0.8; sensible heat: NSE > 0.4).
 In particular, the sensible heat flux appears to be very sensitive to soil properties and harvest management, which is correlated to the LAI.
 Fig. 5c) presents the time range from May to September.
 Overall, all models produced an almost identical NSE for the net radiation (≈ 0.9).
 The latent heat was best represented by models V and IV (≈ 0.8).
 The other NSE values ranged between 0.8 and 0.6.
 The sensible heat was the most sensitive variable in the models: whereas the performance of models V, IV and I behaved stable, with values between 0.45 and 0.50, models III (the model with no harvest) and II (the model with homogeneous soil properties) had low NSE values (III:-0.4; II: 0.1).
 In summary, the simulations by the models without harvest and with a simplified representation of the soil properties had difficulties to reproduce the measured values.
 Comparing the average NSEs (latent heat, sensible heat and net radiation) leads to the conclusion that models V and IV best simulated the measured values, closely followed by model I. Models III and II did not satisfactorily simulate the fluxes, particularly in view of the complexity of these models.
 The RMSE results are shown in Fig. 7.
 Over the complete time range (May - September) the RMSE averages are between 48 and 59 W m⁻².
 Comparing the RMSEs of latent heat, sensible heat and net radiation leads to the conclusion that models V and IV best simulated the measured values.
 Models I, II and III performed not as good and had almost similar results.